Prof. Dr. ir. Emanuël Habets

 Abstract: Recent exciting breakthroughs and revolutions of artificial intelligence (AI), especially deep learning models, in numerous fields also come with big challenges: lack of interpretability and explainability due to the “black box” nature of current deep learning models; deep learning models are vulnerable to adversarial attacks; and the scarcity of well annotated data in real-world problems.
 Such challenges are particularly critical for biomedical and healthcare applications.
 Our suggestion is to explore the intersection of traditional signal/image processing (SP/IP) and deep learning to make the decision making clinically meaningful and explainable, by leveraging domain knowledge with the learning ability of deep learning to mitigate the deficiencies of traditional SP/IP and black-box deep learning approaches.
 In this talk, I will first provide an overview and then focus on illustrative research on Parkinson’s Disease (PD) study (e.g., pose estimation based assessment and monitoring in Parkinson’s Disease using video data).
 We propose innovative strategies (e.g., self-supervision, partial annotation, data synthesis) for training deep learning models without or reducing the need for explicit annotated data.
 The talk will conclude by brainstorming future research directions.

 Jane Wang received the B.Sc. degree from Tsinghua University in 1996 and the M.Sc. and Ph.D. degrees from the University of Connecticut (UConn) in 2000 and 2002, respectively, all in electrical engineering.
 While at UConn, she received the annual Outstanding Engineering Doctoral Student Award.
 She has been Research Associate at the University of Maryland, College Park from 2002 to 2004.
 Since Aug.
 2004, she has been with the ECE dept. at the University of British Columbia (UBC), Canada, and she is currently Professor.
 She is an IEEE Fellow, a Fellow of the Canadian Academy of Engineering (FCAE) and a member of the College of New Scholars, Artists and Scientists of the Royal Society of Canada.
-Read More

-Dr. Xiao-Ping (Steven) Zhang
+Prof. Xiao-Ping (Steven) Zhang

-Tsinghua Shenzhen International Graduate School (SIGS)
+Tsinghua Shenzhen International Graduate School (SIGS), PhD, MBA, P.Eng., FIEEE, FEIC, FCAE

-He is Chair Professor at Tsinghua Shenzhen International Graduate School (SIGS) and Tsinghua-Berkeley Shenzhen Institute (TBSI), Tsinghua University.
+Xiao-Ping (Steven) Zhang received the B.S. and Ph.D. degrees from Tsinghua University, in 1992 and 1996, respectively, all in electronic engineering.
+He holds an MBA in Finance and Economics with Honors from the University of Chicago Booth School of Business.
+He is Tsinghua Pengrui Chair Professor at Tsinghua Shenzhen International Graduate School (SIGS), Tsinghua University.
 He was the founding Dean of Institute of Data and Information (iDI) at Tsinghua SIGS.
-He had been with the Department of Electrical, Computer and Biomedical Engineering, Toronto Metropolitan University (Formerly Ryerson University), Toronto, ON, Canada, as a Professor and the Director of the Communication and Signal Processing Applications Laboratory (CASPAL), and has served as the Program Director of Graduate Studies.
-His research interests include image and multimedia content analysis, sensor networks and IoT, machine learning/AI/robotics, statistical signal processing, and applications in big data, finance, and marketing.
+He had been with the Department of Electrical, Computer and Biomedical Engineering, Toronto Metropolitan University (Formerly Ryerson University), Toronto, ON, Canada, as a Professor and the Director of the Communication and Signal Processing Applications Laboratory (CASPAL) and has served as the Program Director of Graduate Studies.
+His research interests include sensor networks and IoT, machine learning/AI/robotics, statistical signal processing, image and multimedia content analysis, and applications in big data, finance, and marketing.